nutchanonj/myblog/about.md

 ## แบบทางการ:

+If you want to see my CV, it is provided [here](https://drive.google.com/file/d/1_ZjuwXUDesfskPQPKyO5i87i6cIQexx7/view?usp=sharing).

 My name is Nutchanon Jariyanurut.
 I'm from Chonburi, Thailand.
 The city where I live is Bang Saen.
 It's kinda like a travelers' attraction with the very beautiful beach.
 (I recommend you to go there in winter; the sea water is very dirty during monsoon season.)
 You can see how Bang Saen is [here](https://web.facebook.com/shopjungbangsaen/).

 For over 9 years in primary and secondary education, I was studying at [Satit Demonstration School](http://www.st.buu.ac.th/).